 5- Choose a boat with included meals

 Choose a boat where meals are included.
 In some, you have to pay for your food and each meal can cost between R$10 and R$15.
-There are boats, usually the medium and small ones that offer meals: breakfast, lunch and dinner.
-Remember that you can repeat and eat more at meals hour – eat and drink well so that you won’t be hungry afterwards.
+There are boats, usually the medium and small ones that offer meals: breakfast, lunch, and dinner.
+Remember that you can repeat and eat more at meals hour – eat and drink well so that you won’t be hungry afterward.

 6- Save money of a night at the hotel before departure

 If you wish to save the money for a night at the hotel, go to the boat on the previous evening to depart.
 I did it in Santana and Oriximiná.
 This means that if a boat leaves on a Saturday, you can sleep free of charge inside the boat on the previous night – just go inside and ask if you may.
 It is very usual, and you won’t probably be the only one.
 This way you can save money for one night at the hotel.

 If you wish to bring supplies and snacks with you, buy them before you embark.
 Inside the ferry, everything is a bit more expensive.
 You will also find people that sell food along with the stops in different cities.
 The prices are usually similar to those you find in the city.
 People are selling fried banana, homemade cheese, sweets, ice-cream, finger food, and many local delicacies when the boat makes a stopover in other cities.

 Drink the water offered inside, which is free of charge, since all the boats have potable water.
 This way you don’t have to spend money on water to carry with you.
 It’s free in all boats, and you can fill your bottle with cold water at any time in the clean water machine – just look for it or ask where to find it.